AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 To prevent the default behavior of the chart, use the {api:anychart.graphics.events.BrowserEvent#preventDefault}preventDefault(){api} method.

 When you click on a row of Gantt chart, the row is selected, and when you double-click on a row with a parent element, this element is expanded or collapsed.
-In the sample below, the `rowClick` and `rowDblClick` events are used to prevent this behavior:
+In the sample below, the `"rowClick"` and `"rowDblClick"` events are used to prevent this behavior:

 {sample :height 220}GANTT\_NEW\_Events\_04{sample}